ioBroker/ioBroker.nightscout/README.md

 ## Description
 This adapter starts the nightscout server from this repository: https://github.com/nightscout/cgm-remote-monitor or uses such a server remotely.

-For the detailed information read Nightscout documentation [here](https://nightscout-user-guide.readthedocs.io/).
+For detailed information, read Nightscout documentation [here](https://nightscout-user-guide.readthedocs.io/).

 See [requirements](#requirements).